Driving While High: Hit By A Driver High On Marijuana In Charlotte? Here Is What To Do

 Victims of careless and reckless driving in Charlotte are entitled to file a lawsuit to recover money damages to fully compensate them for their injuries and property damage.
 In general, the legal theory is negligence.
 To prove negligence in Charlotte, the victim must prove four elements: (1) duty, (2) breach of duty, (3) causation, and (4) injury or damage to property.

 In North Carolina, every driver owes a duty of “due care” to other drivers, pedestrians, and others on the roads and highways.
 Violation of the law — such as driving while high on marijuana — is proof that the person violated his or her duties owed to other drivers.
 See e.g., N.C.
 Gen. Stat.
 Ann. § 20-138.1.
 Thus, as you can see, elements one and two are proven if you can prove the driver was high.

 Charlotte Auto Accident Attorneys: Punitive Damages Might Be Available

-If you have been injured in a car collision with driver who was high on marijuana (or drunk or otherwise impaired by drug use), call the auto accident and personal injury attorneys at Brown, Moore & Associates.
+If you have been injured in a car collision with a driver who was high on marijuana (or drunk or otherwise impaired by drug use), call the auto accident and personal injury attorneys at Brown Moore & Associates.
 Driving while high is not an “accident.”
 It was a choice.
-We have a team of lawyers and staff here at Brown, Moore & Associates that can hold impaired drivers accountable for their actions.
+We have a team of lawyers and staff here at Brown Moore & Associates that can hold impaired drivers accountable for their actions.
 We are proven auto accident attorneys, and we are here to help.
 Contact our office today.
-We serve North Carolina residents in Asheville, Charlotte, Concord, Gastonia, Huntersville, Kannapolis, Monroe, Mooresville, Shelby and surrounding areas.
+We serve North Carolina residents in Asheville, Charlotte, Concord, Gastonia, Huntersville, Kannapolis, Monroe, Mooresville, Shelby, and surrounding areas.